arcfernandes04/cosc349-assignment-1/README.md

     You may leave most other default configuration settings as is, or adjusted to suit any modifications you have made to the application.
     <br><br>
     <strong><i>Launch your instance.
 (Beyond here, steps differ for Frontend component).</strong></i>
+    <br><br>
+    In the AWS console, under the EC2 service Network & Security select <strong>Elastic IPs</strong>.
+Here, you can Allocate an Elastic IP address, and then associate it with the EC2 instance hosting the REST API.
+This allows a static IP/DNS address, avoiding the issue of different addresses being assigned to the REST API every time the instance is restarted.
 </td></tr>
 <tr><td>Connecting REST API to Database</td>
 <td>Back in the AWS console, view your database and select <strong>Connect to an EC2 instance</strong> and choose your REST API EC2 instance.